How Flexible Are You? 5 Useful Ways to Test if You Need to Stretch

 Can You Pass This Shoulder Mobility Test?

 Signs That You Lack Shoulder Mobility

 Elbows: Your elbows should be locked out overhead.
-If your elbows are bent, you may lack tricep flexibility.
+If your elbows are bent, you may lack Shoulder Flexibility, and/or Thoracic Flexibility.

 Back: Your back must remain neutral.
 If you arch/overextend your back, you are artificially creating the appearance that your shoulders are more flexible than they are.